 Let’s find out.

-Things are going great for the Lius and Jeong-Espinosas!
-Then they aren’t.
+If only they weren’t given free will, the Lius and Jeong-Espinosas would still be living a white-picket-fence idyllic life.
+Instead, they’re getting the message that you only find true happiness by leaving your wife for a ghost.
 (Dolly hashed most of these out before intending to make the story public, as the screenshot quality and stylistic changes demonstrate.
 Regardless, it has its moments.)

 Part I Summary (Spoilers)